Myanmar peace process: 2014 - Nationwide Ceasefire Agreement draft

 Drafts of the Nationwide Ceasefire Agreement (NCA), an agreement promoting long term peace negotiations between the armed ethnic minorities and the Government, were combined into a single text.
 This text involved seven chapters outlining the implementation and monitoring of ceasefires, as well as a road map for the peace process that was expected to follow.

 2015 - Signing of the NCA

 Ahead of the upcoming constitutional referendum, the Government withdrew the Rohingya Muslims from voting, excluding them as citizens.
 The NCA was agreed upon between the Government and 16 of the armed ethnic groups, although in October only eight groups, the Government and the Tatmadaw signed the NCA.

 2016 - Union Peace Conference (21st Century Panglong Conference)

 Htin Kyaw became President and after 50 years of military domination over the Government, a democracy movement began to take place.
 On 31 August, the first session of the Union Peace Conference, 21st Century Panglong, began and later in the year, the National League to Democracy was sworn into power with Aung Sang Suu Kyi as leader.

-2017 - Rohingya Crisis

-The UN Human Rights Council started an investigation into the treatment of a small ethnic minority in Myanmar, the Rohingya Muslims, and the ways in which it had been targeted for persecution and forced relocation.
-Nearly 700,000 Rohingya people have been forced out of their homes in the Rakhine state of Myanmar, and across the border into neighbouring country, Bangladesh.
-This, according to BBC News, is due to the denial of citizenship for this people, as well as their exclusion from important political decisions, such as the 2014 census.